pdxcode22/sam-set-branch-protection/README.md

 1. run `sam build`
 1. run `sam deploy`

+## CI/CD
+Add the following secrets to your repo to deploy the stack via GitHub actions:
+AWS_ACCESS_KEY_ID
+AWS_SECRET_ACCESS_KEY
+SECRET

 ## Setup Github webhook
 1. Go to your Org webhook settings in GitHub. `https://github.com/organizations/<your org name>/settings/hooks`
 2. Click `Add webhook`
 3. Use the cloudformation output value for key=processWebhookApiEndpoint as the `Payload URL`
+4. Use the same secret used in the stack deployment
-4. Choose `Let me select individual events.`
+5. Choose `Let me select individual events.`
-5. Deselect `Pushes`
+6. Deselect `Pushes`
-6. Select `Repositories`
+7. Select `Repositories`
-7. Click `Add webhook` at the bottom of the page
+8. Click `Add webhook` at the bottom of the page

 ## Running:
  `sam local invoke processWebhook -n vars.json -e src/processWebhook/event.json`